 Submission of Claims

-All claims must be signed and submitted in writing by e-mail or regular mail.
+All claims must be signed and submitted in writing by e-mail or regular mail, and directed to the CSW Communications Procedure.
 However, the author's identity is not made known to the Government(s) concerned unless she/he agrees to the disclosure.

 Please note that the Commission on the Status of Women does not take decisions on the merit of communications that are submitted to it and, therefore, the communications procedure does not provide an avenue for the redress of individual grievances.